WSU-kduncan/cs3900-workoutplan/Agile-MVP-BusinessNeedsAnalysis.md

 ## Target Audience

 > The target audience are runners who want a structured way to store their runs.
-Example: a Cross Country Coach may request his/her athletes to track the workouts they have completed.
+Example: a Cross Country Coach may request his/her athletes to track the workouts they have completed, so they can ask them about it.

 ***